-- (d) For the same grid arrangements as in (b), "thread" S1.
+(d) For the same grid arrangements as in (b), "thread" S1.
 That is, use the same arrangements as in (a) above but the amino acid sequence in S1.
-Calculate the score again. - (e) Explain the observed differences briefly. - 3.
-Hands-on homology modeling exercise using a template: In this assignment you will perform homology modeling using the SwissModel server.
+Calculate the score again.
+The scores here are 1 for all the conformations.

+(e) Explain the observed differences briefly.